SDC-Vizsla/Atelier-Reviews-API/README.md

-# SDC-Reviews-API
+# Atelier-Reviews-API
-This is the repository for the SDC-Reviews-API project, an API for managing and retrieving product reviews.
+This is the repository for the Atelier-Reviews-API project, an API for managing and retrieving product reviews.

 ## Table of Contents
 - [Prerequisites](#prerequisites)